app-sre/deployment-validation-operator/README.md

 #### Ignore specific resources

-It is possible to ignore certain resources from any or all validations.
+It is possible to exclude certain resources from any or all validations.
 This is achieved by adding annotations to the resources we want DVO to ignore.

 To ignore a specific check, the annotation will have a key like `ignore-check.kube-linter.io/check-name`.
 Where `check-name` can be any supported or custom check.
 It is recommended that the value for this annotation is a clear explanation of why the resource should be ignored.